 Food Security Supplement Sample Notes

-Imputation techniques are not used in this supplement.
+Imputation techniques are not used in these supplements.
 Households that do not respond to the supplement are coded as "not in universe" for all supplement variables.
-Responding households can be identified using FSSUPINT.
+Responding households in FSS samples can be identified using FSSUPINT.

 Note that for the April, 2001 supplement, households in months-in-sample 1 and 5 were not eligible for the supplement.
 This is reflected in greater numbers of "not in universe" codes for food security variables for that month.

 The IPUMS CPS version of the supplement was partially funded by the University of Kentucky's Center for Poverty Research, which receives support from the U.S. Department of Agriculture, Food and Nutrition Service.